TOMORI00/NJUSE-Citigroup/docs/公募基金理财复现与组合顾问系统（EPC）需求规格说明文档 EN.md

 * **AE1**: All users can oprate computer proficiently.
 * **AE2**: Bank staff has access to her costumers' investment history.
+* **AE3**: The system only provides recommendations for fund investment, and does not force or act as an agent for the user's investment behavior

 ## 3. Detailed description of demands